Congratulations, Oberlin student: You have worked hard to get to this next step in your academic career. We are proud of your accomplishments.

 The double-degree student who is considering completion of the BM degree after completion of the BA degree should consult the finish away policies for the conservatory.

-Check your student account balance in Oberview and make any necessary payments.
-Students with outstanding balances will not receive diplomas during the Commencement ceremonies.
+Check your student account balance in OberView and make any necessary payments.
+Students with outstanding balances will not receive a diploma.
 Additionally, any requests for degree verifications or transcripts will be denied until all outstanding payments have been received.

 If you received Federal Perkins or International loans, you must complete the appropriate exit interview.
-Students who have not completed their exit interview will not receive diplomas during the Commencement ceremonies.
+Students who have not completed their exit interview will not a receive diploma.

 - Students who have permission to finish their work away from Oberlin may participate in Commencement exercises at the end of their final semester in residence at Oberlin.